yeob9912/yeob9912/README.md

 ## 🚀 About Me

-I'm a Computer Science student who enjoys building modern, scalable, and user-friendly web applications.
+I'm a Computer Science student at ASTU , who enjoys building modern, scalable, and user-friendly web applications.
 I enjoy writing clean code, solving programming problems, and continuously improving my software development skills.

 My goal is to build software that is simple, reliable, and impactful while growing as a professional developer.